ajay126z/AZ_Digital_CV/README.md

 ## Achievements and Recognition and Certification

  ### Certifications
-  - KPIT ISO26262 Functional Safety - Level 1 training and assessment.
+  - Certified in "KPIT ISO26262 Functional Safety - Level 1" training and assessment.
 (Oct-2022)
   - Certified in “Signal Processing OnRamp” by Mathworks Software.
 (Jun-2022)
   - Certified in “Deep Learning OnRamp” by Mathworks Software.
 (Jun-2022)
   - Certified in “Machine Learning OnRamp” by Mathworks Software.
 (Jun-2022)